CSC207-UofT/course-project-the-losers-club/phase2/design_document.md

 ## Design Patterns

 * Factory Method
   * `GameTemplate.gameFactory()` is used to create the various games.
-When games are added/removed from the pool of available games, `GameTemplate` must be changed, but not the menu implementation in `GameSelector`. `GameSelector` remains independent of the actual available games.
+When games are added/removed from the pool of available games, `GameTemplate` must be changed, but not the menu implementation in `MainMenu`.
+This means `MainMenu` remains independent of the actual available games.
 * Dependency Inversion
-  * `GameTemplate` and `GameSelector` define input and output interfaces.
-These classes have parameters in their constructors for implementations of these interfaces.
-This allows classes in the layers above them to choose which implementation they wish to use.
+  * As described above, the games define input and output interfaces.
+This allows classes in the layers above them to choose which implementation they wish to use through dependency injection.
 Additionally, having these interfaces defined means testing is much easier.
-For example, in `GoFishTest`, a class that emulates the behaviour of a user is used to test the `GoFish` game functionality.
+For example, in `GoFishTest`, a class that emulates the behaviour of a user by implementing `GoFishIO` is used to test the `GoFish` game functionality.